A. Lange & Söhne

 The minute hand of the chronograph jumps in one minute increments rather than continuously moving - which allows for accurate reading of the timing function.
 The ‘flyback’ chronograph function allows the stop-watch to be instantaneously restarted for continuous timing, without having to stop, reset, and restart the chronograph.
 The Datograph Perpetual, calibre L952.1 is comprised of 556 parts, with 45 jewels and has an approximate power reserve of 36 hours.

 It is remarkably challenging to make an integrated chronograph movement, let alone one with flyback, instantaneous minute jump and a panorama date.
-In the little time since the brand's rebirth, the Datograph has set the bar for modern in-house chronographs, and the brand has re-established its place in the pantheon horological greats.
+In the short time since the brand's rebirth, the Datograph has set the bar for modern in-house chronographs, with the brand since re-establishing its place in the pantheon horological greats.